 When you go to temple, please dress like if you go to church on Sunday, clean, properly, cover shoulder and knees (knees completely covered), uncover your head, remove your shoes when you reach a sacred site (dagoba, shrine room and bo-tree) (take some black socks if the floor is too hot).
 If you do offering or if a local show you a basket with offering, touch it with two hands or give your offering with two hands.

-When money is exchanged, the locals do it with two hands or at least with right hand and the left hand touch the right arm.
+When money is exchanged, the locals do it with two hands or at least with right hand and the left hand touches the right arm.

 If you like to avoid problem, you need to respect the security rules applied in every country:

-- dress properly: cover your shoulder and knees, no sexy clothes, older your are longer should be the skirt/short
+- dress properly: cover your shoulder and knees, no sexy clothes

 - avoid to be outside of your guesthouse by night, take a tuk tuk if it is night